 - The Dreaded: Yami really, REALLY does not approve of Téa's flirting, and he isn't afraid to let her know at all.

 - Depending on the Artist: Lampshaded in episode 49, where the "Jiggle-ometer" (rates the breasts present in the scene) swings between settings depending on the scene shown of her.

-- Depending on the Writer: It's never really clear whether or not she likes Yugi or is using him as a means to get to Yami it can go back and forth sometimes within the same episode.
+- Depending on the Writer: Impressive, considering the series has only one writer.
+It's never really clear whether or not she likes Yugi or is using him as a means to get to Yami it can go back and forth sometimes within the same episode.

 - Dirty Coward: In The Abridged Movie, she hides behind Tristan during the fight with the zombies, even begging the zombies to take him instead of her.